getromandev/codingWorkstations/README.md

     - Each coding work station is worth x points.
     - Each student gets x minutes to complete live coding
 5. Once the student has completed a coding work station and passed the live coding test move student to the next table.

+### Steps for Students

+Each coding workstation lives in a git branch please follow these steps to check in or out to a specific coding workstation branch.

+1. git branch